top of page

 April 15, 2021: The Historic Preservation Commission (HPC) met to review the 91 signatures submitted by Bellehurst property owners and voted to approve a "request for proposal" ("RFP") for the retention of a consultant to conduct a historic resources survey of 306 Bellehurst properties within the proposed district.
 Completed and Approved.

 May 17, 2022: The Historic Resources Survey for Bellehurst was launched, with an expected date of completion in early 2023.
-Completed.
+Completed in July 2023.

-Pending, possible date in September 2024 TBD: After the Historic Resources Survey has been completed by the consultants (hired by the City); The City will notify and invite all Bellehurst property owners to a community meeting, Property owners will also be invited to call in and to view this meeting.
+meeting date offered by the City: After the Historic Resources Survey has been completed by the consultants (hired by the City), The City will notify and invite all Bellehurst property owners to a community meeting, Property owners will also be invited to call in and to view this meeting.
+The City has had EXTENSIVE delays and has cancelled the originally proposed meeting date of 10/30/24, there has been no new/rescheduled date offered for 2024.

-Pending, possible date in September 2024 TBD: The Historic Preservation Commission (HPC) will meet to review the Historic Resources Survey and (hopefully) vote to approve the circulation of a final petition to Bellehurst property owners (during a six month period) by the applicants/proponents acquiring signatures of 50% (+1) of property owners requesting that the district be designated.
+No proposed HPC meeting date offered by the City: The Historic Preservation Commission (HPC) will meet to review the Historic Resources Survey and (hopefully) vote to approve the circulation of a final petition to Bellehurst property owners (during a six month period) by the applicants/proponents acquiring signatures of 50% (+1) of property owners requesting that the district be designated.
 Bellehurst property owners will be invited to call in and to view this meeting.
+The City has had EXTENSIVE delays and has cancelled the originally proposed meeting date of 11/21/24, there has been no new/rescheduled date offered for 2024.

 TBD: The completed petition must then be submitted to the City and HPC.